 As a real-life badass woman being subverted daily by the culture which surrounds me, I want to bring to light the underlying problems with these current tropes, and question what we as entertainment consumers have been taught to think of as badassery.
 After all, the depictions of females in our entertainment have everything to do with how we view real women in our culture.
 Our entertainment builds our social mores, enriches our lives, and even dictates the choices we make, and tastes we have.
 It’s not that I’m saying none of us should be allowed to enjoy the heroics of strong female characters like Imperator Furiosa, Trinity, or Beatrix Kiddo (or even Maid Marion).
 But as we enjoy them, we should make sure we have a clear view of what these problematic badass female tropes mean, what they’re doing to us, and how our absorption and acceptance of them affects the real life badass women all around us.

-Think of the other Marion Effect characters you’ve encountered in your entertainment, and stay tuned for my second of seven Problematic Badass Female Tropes: the Wonder Woman.
+Think of the other Marion Effect characters you’ve encountered in your entertainment, and stay tuned for my second of seven Problematic Badass Female Tropes: the Wonder Woman – or check out the entire series HERE.

 Pinning this bad boy?
 Try this for size